Community gather to release balloons in memory of mother-of-three who died in fatal collision

-Hundreds of balloons in all colours were released into the sky over St Johns Field, Raymoth Lane, yesterday afternoon (July 31) to mark the life of 30-year-old Keita Mullen.
+Hundreds of balloons in all colours were released into the sky over St Johns Field, Raymoth Lane in Worksop on July 31 to mark the life of 30-year-old Keita Mullen.

 Keita, a loving mother and wife, died after she and another pedestrian were hit by a car in Bawtry, which failed to stop at the scene shortly after midnight on July 24.